+5.3 Unforeseen Adaptation Scenarios

-- 5.1.3 Unforeseen Adaptation Scenarios.
-We investigate the GP planner's ability to address unforeseen adaptation needs with plan reuse.
+Our core experiments investigate the GP planner's ability to address unforeseen adaptation needs with plan reuse.
 We do this by constructing adaptation scenarios that cover different types of adaptation needs based on different sources of uncertainty, and assessing the planner's ability to respond when planning with reuse compared to planning from scratch.
-The considered scenarios are: - Increased Costs.
+The considered scenarios are:

+- Increased Costs.
 All server operating costs increase uniformly by a factor of 100, a system-wide change. - Failing Data Center.
-The probability of StartServer C failing increases to 100%, a change in the effect of an existing tactic. - Request Spike.
-The system experiences a major spike in traffic, an environmental change. - New Data Center.
-The system gains access to a new server location.
-This location (D), contains servers that are strictly less efficient than those at location A (i.e., they have the same operating cost, but lower capacity), but would be useful if there were more requests than could be served by location A. This change is an addition of a new tactic.
+The probability of StartServer C failing increases to 100%, a change in the effect of an existing tactic. - Request Spike + New Data Center.
+The system experiences a major spike in traffic, and gains access to a new server location to help address it.
+This location (D), contains servers that are strictly less efficient than those at location A (i.e., they have the same operating cost, but lower capacity), but would be useful if there were more requests than could be served by location A. This corresponds primarily to an environmental change, along with the addition of a new tactic. - Network Unreliability The failure probability for all tactics increases to 67%, a change in the effect of an existing tactic.